The primary focus for this week and next is consuming nutrient-dense foods while managing adaptation symptoms.

 Also, get the fattiest cuts of meat you can find in the shop.
 If you like ground meat, buy the budget one which will have a higher fat percentage and avoid the lean ground meat.

-For now, don’t worry about counting macro or fat to protein ratio yet.
-Eat fatty cuts and you’ll be fine.
-We will look at tweaking to find the right fat to protein ratio for you later on.
+For now, don’t worry about counting macro and micro nutrients or fat-to-protein ratio yet.
+Eat fatty meat cuts and you’ll be fine.
+We will look at tweaking to find the right fat-to-protein ratio for you later on.

 There are people who say they feel best on raw meat but most people do just fine on cooked meat.